-You need a bit of luck to enjoy a good view of Japan’s most iconic mountain.
-It is said to be surrounded by clouds more often than not.
+You need a bit of luck to get a good view of Japan’s foremost landmark.
+It has a reputation for being veiled in clouds more often than not.
 The Japanese even call Fuji “shy” for that.

-The visibility problem is man-made, at least to some extent.
+It seems the visibility problem is partly man-made.
 There are a number of big paper mills alongside Fuji River, discharging large amounts of vapor.
 Chances to get a glimpse of Fuji are best after some strong rainfall, when the haze got washed away from the air.

 Almost perfectly symmetrical

 Fuji has been admired for its almost perfectly symmetrical shape throughout generations.
-If you take a closer look, however, you will notice a little hump on one of its slopes.
+If you take a closer look, you will, however, notice a little hump on one of its slopes.
 The peak is called Mt.
 Hoei.
-It came into being, when Fuji erupted for the last time roughly 300 years ago.
+It came into being, when Fuji erupted for the last time about 300 years ago.